Stubbs // Downtown Austin

-In January 2019 banjo and vocal great Shawn Spiars joined the band, as we said goodbye with many thanks to Eddie Collins for 3 great years.
 Shawn has been playing the 5-string banjo and performing for audiences for over 30 years.
 Since earning an Associate-of-Arts degree in Bluegrass Music from South Plain College in 1982, he has performed with numerous bands throughout Central Texas including Hard to Make a Living, Sabine River Bend Bluegrass, Blue Country Grass, Randy Collier & Grassland, and now Hot Pickin 57s.
 His driving banjo style borrows elements from banjo legends Earl Scruggs, Don Reno, and Alan Munde.

 Mike Montgomery started classical violin training at age 10.
 He grew up also immersed in Old Timey and Bluegrass music.
 While he continued to study violin at college, his love of science led him to a PhD in Astronomy from the University of Texas at Austin.
 Since graduating, Mike has been working as a professional astronomer, and his research has taken him to Vienna, Cambridge in the UK, and finally back to Austin.
 Since his return, he has played with Whit Smith's Hot Jazz Caravan, and artists such as Alan Munde, Billy Bright, and Eddie Collins, and now Hot Pickin 57s.
 Mike also sings harmony vocals.

 Vance Hazen rounds out the band on upright bass and lead & harmony vocals.
 Born in Montana and raised in Ohio, he has branched out, touring across the US, Europe and Japan, playing electric and upright bass with a wide assortment of bands.